niekstevenson/pmwg_new/readme.md

 8) Added single subject estimation (non-hierarchical).
 Run with run_stage_single, no adaptation stage because we can't (reasonably) construct a conditional.
 Still very much built on the hierarchical architecture, so has quite a lot of code redundancy and storing redundancies.

+9) Fixed a mistake that was in the old pmwg in the inverse gamma mixing weights a_half

+10) Added diagonal only estimation of the covariance matrix, so variances only.
+With new Gibbs step and priors.

 Overall speed-up of 2,3,6 is very roughly estimated around 5%